-Mobile apps have become the preferred choice for today’s consumers, with app usage taking up 90% of all mobile uptime – more than the entire browser-based internet as a whole – and it’s easy to see why.
+Mobile apps have become the preferred choice for today’s consumers, with web app usage taking up 90% of all mobile uptime – more than the entire browser-based internet as a whole – and it’s easy to see why.
 Mobile apps provide a better user experience compared to mobile browsers and desktops thanks to the ease-of-use, speed and personalization that comes from, you guessed it, saving user data.
 Unfortunately, this comes with a risk, as we saw first-hand when we put one client’s web app to the test.

 Spoiler alert!
-The overall threat exposure for our client’s web application assessment was ranked at a “severe” level of risk based on failing 7 out of the 10 security risks on the OWASP 2017 Top Ten.
+The overall threat exposure for our client’s web app assessment was ranked at a “severe” level of risk based on failing 7 out of the 10 security risks on the OWASP 2017 Top Ten.

 Keep reading to learn how you can address the top web application security threats to keep your users’ personal data safe from hackers.